supminn/notion-clone/README.md

 - According to PostgresJS official website, PostgresJS is the fastest fully featured PostgreSQL client for Node.js and Deno.
 - QuillJS, delta -> to decide which real-time cursor should take precedence. **Read more about how things work**
 - You cannot use an API folder in a Next.js application while using Socket.IO because Socket.IO requires a server to handle WebSocket connections, and Next.js doesn't support server-side code in its API routes.
 While Socket.IO requires a persistent server to handle WebSocket connections, the serverless functions used in the api folder are not suitable for maintaining WebSocket connections.
+- We create our own quill-cursor module to track the user's cursor at real time.

 ## Todo